CovertLab/wcEcoli/docs/misc/add_new_gene.md

 * Analysis scripts
   * `models/ecoli/analysis/single/newGeneCounts.py` creates two plots - one with the mRNA counts for each new gene in the simulation, and one with the protein counts for each new gene in the simulation
-  * `models/ecoli/analysis/single/newGeneCounts.py` creates two plots - one with the mRNA counts for each new gene in the simulation, and one with the protein counts for each new gene in the simulation (extention for multiple generations)
+  * `models/ecoli/analysis/multigen/newGeneCounts.py` creates two plots - one with the mRNA counts for each new gene in the simulation, and one with the protein counts for each new gene in the simulation (extention for multiple generations)
-  * `models/ecoli/analysis/variant/new_gene_histogram.py` creates one figure with two plots for each new gene - one with a histogram of the mRNA counts for that new gene, and one with a histogram the protein counts for that new gene, both are colored by variant index
+  * `models/ecoli/analysis/variant/new_gene_histogram.py` creates one figure with two plots for each new gene - one with a histogram of the mRNA counts for that new gene, and one with a histogram of the protein counts for that new gene, both are colored by variant index
-  * `models/ecoli/analysis/variant/doubling_time_histogram.py` creates two plots - one with a histogram of the doubling time, and one with a histogram of the growth rate, both colored by variant index
+  * `models/ecoli/analysis/variant/doubling_time_histogram.py` creates two plots - one with a histogram of the doubling time, and one with a histogram of the instantaneous growth rate, both colored by variant index
+  * `models/ecoli/analysis/variant/new_gene_scatterplot.py` creates one figure with two plots for each new gene - one with a scatterplot of the mRNA counts for that new gene vs the doubling time, and one with a scatterplot of the protein counts for that new gene vs the doubling time, both are colored by variant index

+Note: for the latter three scripts, the average value for each generation is plotted.
+In addition, three separate figures are created to encompass all generations, early generations (0-3), and late generations (4 and onwards).
+It is recommended to reference the late generation plots in your analysis, as the early generations may be impacted by the initialization process and may not be the most representative.